 - Being born into privilege does not make us powerful.

 - Entitlement is not power.

 Then why do so many of us believe this?

-Most of us have been conditioned to believe personal power is associated with title, stature, privilege, personal strength, size, sex, beauty, brains, status quo, prestige, instant gratification, the level of attention we get, and with those we fear either on a conscious or unconscious level.
+Most of us have been conditioned to believe personal power is associated with external image exemplified in title, stature, privilege, personal strength, size, sex, beauty, brains, status quo, prestige, instant gratification, the level of attention we command and with those we fear either on a conscious or unconscious level.
 Nothing could be farther from reality.
 While all these things may look good on the outside and be appealing and even scary, anything that appears too good to be true usually is.
 Beware of glitter folks.
 This is all B.S. we have been brainwashed to believe in our youth and that is reinforced in all aspects of our adult lives that have a profound affect on our core beliefs impacting our survival.

 “We can perceive those with authentic power (who have no need to demonstrate it or glitter it up) who can actually help us as threats because they challenge our pain-based ego-driven beliefs that while faulty we are comfortable with and settled for.
 We unknowingly become vulnerable to emotional vampires and do not live to our true potential.”